RedRafe/better-train-system/README.md

 # Better Train System
 This mod adds 3 new tiers of faster Locomotives, bigger Cargo-Wagons and more capable Fluid-Wagons.
 They also stack to 20, 50 and 50 in your inventory.
+With settings to tweak speed, cargo inventory and fluid capacity.

+---

 ## Locomotives